 The District operates three fire stations in Menlo Park, two fire stations in unincorporated San Mateo County, one station in Atherton, and one station in East Palo Alto.
 Each of the seven fire stations is equipped with a heavy fire engine and is continuously staffed by three crew members.
 Two stations-Station 2 in East Palo Alto and Station 6 in downtown Menlo Park-were recently reconstructed.
-Station 77 is located at 1467 Chilco Street in the M-2 Area of Menlo Park.
+Station 77 is located at 1467 Chilco Street in the Bayfront Area of Menlo Park.
 The District plans to rebuild Stations 4 and 1 within the next decade, though District leadership reports that plans are currently on hold due to the impact of the COVID-19 pandemic.
 Station 1 is located on Middlefield Road in Menlo Park, while Station 4 is located outside of the City limits in the unincorporated community of West Menlo Park.

-After accounting for the ERAF shift, the MPFPD receives approximately 13.3 percent of the 1.0 percent base property tax collected in the TRA in which the project site is located.
-Based on the estimated increase in property values that would be generated by the proposed project, the MPFPD would receive \$94,400 in additional property taxes annually after buildout of the project.
+After accounting for the ERAF shift, the MPFPD receives approximately 13.3 percent of the 1.0 percent base property tax collected in the TRA in which the proposed project is located.
+Based on the estimated increase in property values that would be generated by the proposed project, the MPFPD would receive \$348,500 in additional property taxes annually after buildout of the project.

 Other sources of General Fund revenues for the MPFPD include licenses and permits, monies from intergovernmental transfers, current service charges, and use of money and property.
-MPFPD's FY 2019-20 Adopted Budget projected \$2.1 million in revenues averaging \$20.50 per member of the service population.
 For this FIA, revenues from licenses, permits, and service charges are estimated on a per service population basis and are assumed to be the only revenue source other than property tax that would be affected by new development.
-Based on the estimated increases in service population, it is expected that additional MPFPD revenues from licenses, permits, and service charges would total \$3,900 per year from the proposed project.
+MPFPD's FY 2019-20 Adopted Budget projected \$2.1 million in license, permit, and service charge revenues, averaging \$20.50 per member of the service population.
+Based on the estimated increases in service population, it is expected that additional MPFPD revenues from licenses, permits, and service charges would total \$11,700 per year from the proposed project.